chris-townsend/project-two/README.md

 ![Title-grow](./assets/images/readme-images/heading-image-grow.webp)
 ![Title-full](./assets/images/readme-images/heading-image-full.webp)

 2. Homepage game animation - Below my title, I have added an animation of the game.
 The moles will pop up randomly on the holes, This has been added as a bit of fun and to engage the user.
 I have created this from using the same javascript code as on my game page.
-Unfortunatly this was throwing quite a lot of errors in the console due to using the same code but on a different page - please see testing and known bugs for more information.
+At first this was showing quite a lot of errors in the console due to using the same code but on a different page - please see bugs/fixes.

 ![Homepage Animation](./assets/images/readme-images/home-animation.webp)

-3. Home buttons - Under my animation I have added 3 buttons, Play which directs you to the game page and a Highscores and Instructions button which open up as pop-up modals.
+3. Home buttons - Under my animation I have added 3 buttons, Play which directs you to the game page and a Contact and Instructions button which open up as pop-up modals.
 I have added style to the buttons when hovered over to give feedback to the user that is it interative.
-Icons have been added to the Highscores and Instructions buttons to give more UX.
+Icons have been added to the Contact and Instructions buttons to give more UX.
+The icons have been taken from [Font Awesome](https://fontawesome.com/).

 ![Home Buttons Hover Effect](./assets/images/readme-images/homepage-buttons.webp)